In the quest to improve your health and fitness, we often focus on the basics: diet, exercise, and sleep.

 Now, all of this may sound a little woo-woo to you.
 Or you may have never wanted to or tried to understand how your feelings and emotions impact your well-being.

-But you can experience a much fuller life with greater health if you just take a few moments each day to appreciate that which you have and have received freely from others that will lead you to a mindset rooted in gratitude.
+But you can experience a much fuller life with greater health if you just take a few moments each day to fully appreciate what you have.

 The Importance of Gratitude for Health